 Vision boards are great for keeping your vision in front of your eyes.
 I will be sharing with you ideas on how to create a vision board in my next post.

 Have you lived your life with vision?
-Or have you been hit or miss like me?
+Or have you been hit or miss like I have?
 I’d love to hear.

 Do you need to venture out of your safe place?
 Then you need to read this post.